Fine art of Leningrad: 1946–60

 Leningrad artists made a major contribution to the preparation and work of the first All-Union Congress of Soviet Artists in Moscow in 1957 and to the foundation of the Artists' Union of Russia in 1960.
 That same year the LSSKh was transformed into the Leningrad branch of the Artists' Union of the RSFSR (LOSKh RSFSR).
 In 1958 the Khudozknik RSFSR ("Artist of the RSFSR") publishing house was formed in Leningrad.
 Construction of fixed studios and housing for artists was expanded.

-The greatest achievements of Leningrad sculptors were the monument to Pushkin on the Square of Arts (1957, sculptor Mikhail Anikushin), the memorial ensemble at the Piskarevskoye Cemetery (1960, sculptors Vera Isaeva, Boris Kapliansky, Аbram Malakhin, Мikhail Whyman, Robert Taurit, Maria Kharlamova and architects Eugene Levinson, Alexander Vasiliev) and the monument to Alexander Griboyedov (1959, sculptor Vsevolod Lishev).
+The greatest achievements of Leningrad sculptors were the monument to Pushkin on the Square of Arts (1957, sculptor Mikhail Anikushin), the memorial ensemble at the Piskarevskoye Cemetery (1960, sculptors Vera Isaeva, Boris Kapliansky, Abram Malakhin, Mikhail Whyman, Robert Taurit, Maria Kharlamova and architects Eugene Levinson, Alexander Vasiliev) and the monument to Alexander Griboyedov (1959, sculptor Vsevolod Lishev).

 The 1950s Leningrad school of artistic glass is associated with the Leningrad Artistic Glassworks that opened in 1948, works by glass artists at the Mukhina Higher College and the pioneering creations of Boris Smirnov.
 Among the leading figures in this field critics name Yuri Muntian, Maria Vertuzaeva, Leyda Yurgen, Lidia Smirnova, Eduard Krimer, Ekaterina Yanovskaya and Helle Pild.
 Outstanding in ceramics are the works of Victor Olshevsky and in jewellery those of Utha Paas-Alexandrova.
-A substantial contribution to the country's decorative and applied art was made by the porcelain services and vases of Alexei Vorobievsky and Ivan Riznich, the table services of Alexandra Schekotikhina-Pototskaya and the works of Anna Leporskaya, Мikhail Mokh, Serafima Yakovleva, Vladimir Semionov, and Vladimir Gorodetsky.
+A substantial contribution to the country's decorative and applied art was made by the porcelain services and vases of Alexei Vorobievsky and Ivan Riznich, the table services of Alexandra Schekotikhina-Pototskaya and the works of Anna Leporskaya, Mikhail Mokh, Serafima Yakovleva, Vladimir Semionov, and Vladimir Gorodetsky.
 Fabrics produced by the Slutskaya factory became popular.